 The 49th ESCP Symposium will provide attendees with the opportunity to be involved in the discussion around mental health issues in the context of clinical pharmacy.
 Features of interest include updates on dementia, depression, anxiety and psychosis treatment.
 Of highlight are also new concepts of “mental health first aid” and “precision mental health”.
 Aligning the conference with patient-centred pharmaceutical care, focus will be put on patient involvement in shared decision making.
 During the symposium, every day there will be a lecture focusing on pharmacotherapy updates, highlighting evidence-based therapy and controversies in the treatment of dementia, depression and anxiety.
 Other topics focused in plenary lectures will include: number needed to treat and number needed to harm in mental health; treatment of dementia-related pain; deprescribing of benzodiazepines; treatment of mental health using digital technology to reach the youth; comparing the benefits of pharmacotherapy and psychotherapy, to name a few.
 There will also be an extended workshop over 3 days organised by Young-ESCP.
 We welcome workshop proposals especially on related topics, such as: short interventions for substances of abuse; monitoring of psychotropic drug use in older patients; using analytical methods to understand risk factors for mental disorders; impacts of gaming in mental health; but also general themes, including: developing a research protocol; how to get an abstract accepted, to name a few.
 This year, having an online format, innovative and creative formats where interaction is assured are particularly welcome.

 As every year, ESCP members can submit a workshop proposal.
-The submission is open until 31 May 2021 (Extended).
+The submission was closed on 31 May 2021 (Extended).

 Workshops are an important component of ESCP Symposia and are usually run twice in each event.
 In the 2021 virtual Symposium there will be a maximum of 12 different workshops.
 These should be related to Clinical Pharmacy practice or research and must have an approach that promotes interaction with participants.
 Preference will be given to workshops linked to the conference theme, which is "mental health".
 A Workshop time-slot is 1h30 and this year, given the online format, we also request facilitators to include in their submission information on the proposed pedagogical methods and how these ensure interaction with participants.